robert-low/myspace-profile/README.md

 <br><br>
 This was a space to be creative, with no best practices displayed here.
 <br><br>
-You can visit https://robert-low.github.io/profile/ if you're curious.
+You can visit https://robert-low.github.io/profile/ if you're curious, or you can ignore the code and look down.
+<br><br>